faros-ai/faros-events-cli/README.md

 > General Required Fields

 1. `FAROS_API_KEY` / `--api_key "<api_key>"`   / `-k "<api_key>"`
     Your Faros api key.
-See [documentation](https://docs.faros.ai/#/api?id=getting-access) for more information on obtaining an api key.
+See the documentation for more information on [obtaining an api key](https://docs.faros.ai/#/api?id=getting-access).

 1. `FAROS_APP` / `--app "<app>"`
     The name of the application that is being built.
 If this application does not already exist within Faros it will be created.
-[Here](https://app.faros.ai/default/teams/ownership/application) you can view your applications in Faros.
+You can view your [applications in Faros](https://app.faros.ai/default/teams/ownership/application) .

 1. `FAROS_CI_SOURCE` / `--ci_source "<ci_source>"`
     The CI source system that contains the build. (i.e. `Jenkins`).
 Please note that this field is case sensitive.
 If you have a feed that connects to one of these sources, this name must match exactly to be correctly associated.